dbos-inc/dbos-docs/docs/python/reference/dbos-class.md

 title: DBOS Class
 ---

-The DBOS class is a singleton&mdash;you may only instantiate it once in a program's lifetime.
+The DBOS class is a singleton&mdash;you must instantiate it (by calling its constructor) exactly once in a program's lifetime.
 Here, we document its constructor and lifecycle methods.
 Decorators are documented [here](./decorators.md) and context methods and variables [here](./contexts.md).